verrazzano/docs/content/en/docs/setup/install/multicluster.md

     $ export ADMIN_K8S_SERVER_ADDRESS=<the server address from the config output>
     ```

-1. On the Admin Cluster, create a ConfigMap that contains the externally accessible admin cluster Kubernetes server
+1. On the admin cluster, create a ConfigMap that contains the externally accessible admin cluster Kubernetes server
    address found in the previous step.
     ```shell
     # On the admin cluster